vlall/Moses-API/README.md

   ```$ docker pull vlall/moses-api```

-- Next, run the image and compile Moses
+- Next, run the image and forward from 5000 to the local port you want the API to be running on
     ```
-    $ docker run -it vlall/moses-api
+    $ docker run -pit 5000:5000 vlall/moses-api
     ```

-  You will be directed to the /mosesdecoder directory.
-The next command takes a moment to compile Moses.
+- You will be directed to the /mosesdecoder directory.
+Here is where you will compile Moses (takes a few minutes to run).
     ```
     $ ./bjam --with-boost=/home/moses/Downloads/boost_1_60_0 --with-cmph=/home/moses/cmph-2.0 --with-irstlm=/home/moses/irstlm -j12
     ```